 - Don’t feel you have to know all the answers.

-Global Protocol’s website blog, “In the Spotlight,” features organizations, such as Fresh Start Women’s Foundation, as our way of honoring organizations and individuals for their good works.
+Also visit our, Philanthropy Spotlight, which honors organizations, such as Fresh Start Women’s Foundation, and individuals for their good works.

 Be a Mentor or Mentee.
 It’s a win-win!